carlobaldassi/ArgParse.jl/doc/argparse.rst

 The argument name is also used to generate a default metavar in case ``metavar`` is not explicitly set in the table entry.
 The rules are the same used to determine the default ``dest_name``, but for options the result will be uppercased (e.g. ``"--long"`` will become ``LONG``).
-Note that this poses additional constraints on the positional argument names (e.g. whitespaces are not allowed in metavars).
+Note that this poses additional constraints on the positional argument names (e.g. whitespace is not allowed in metavars).

 .. _argparse-arg-entry-settings: